johnjackoleary/cfi-commonplace-book/Lesson Plans/High-Performance/HP.3 Cross-Country and IFR.md

 - [[HP.2 Traffic Pattern]]

 ### Schedule
-0.5hr ground^[this may require more ground time, depending on how prepared the learner is to use the new instruments], 2.5hr flight
+Ground 0.5 hr^[this may require more ground time, depending on how prepared the learner is to use the new instruments], Flight 2.5 hr

 ### Lesson Elements
 - Overview of any new avionics or tools in the flight deck